-Figure 15 - uCOM Carrier Board rev A, Ethernet Interface Adapter
+Figure 12 - uCOM Carrier Board, Ethernet Interface Adapter for iMX RT1064 uCOM

-3.7 Gigabit Ethernet Interface Adapter for iMX93 uCOM
+3.7 Gigabit Ethernet Interface Adapter (for iMX93)

 The iMX93 uCOM board supports a second Gigabit Ethernet interface.
 There is a Gigabit Ethernet Adapter for this.
 It is based on the RTL8211FDI Ethernet-Phy, see picture below.